 The fennel is still months from its major bloom, but the new sprouts emerging from the old cane are already making tiny new blooms of their own, as the video shows.

 All the Monterey cypress trees in the park — and there are a few — are in bloom now, but most of them aren’t demonstrative about it.
-The flashy one in the video is growing on the south edge of the DAWN area.
+The flashy one in the video is growing on the south edge of the Native Plant Area.

 There will be more bloomers as we move into April.
 The vetches are coming, and there’ll be various clovers, and other things.
 Stay tuned.
 Better yet, stay out.